Gavin from InfluxDB created a step by step video guide on how they use feature flags for A/B testing on real users in their frontend application.

-The goal this demo is to illustrate one possible user testing flow using ConfigCat feature flags.
-This demo is not the only pattern possible there are a lot of opportunities to put the pieces of feature flags together to tell different user testing stories, whether we want to test different segments, or percentages of the customer base, or sit down with specific users and show them some prototypes.
+The goal of this demo is to illustrate one possible user testing flow using ConfigCat feature flags.
+This demo is not the only pattern possible, there are a lot of opportunities to put the pieces of feature flags together to tell different user testing stories, whether we want to test different segments, or percentages of the customer base, or sit down with specific users and show them some prototypes.
 A lot of these different possibilities are possible with ConfigCat.
 Today we're just gonna show one pattern where we've got specific users in mind and we want to show them different prototypes.

 Before we dive in let's just go through a quick overview of the feature flag architecture we've built out for cloud 2.

 We're using a third-party SAS product called ConfigCat and that's where we configure our feature flag targeting rules.
 So we set those rules up in the ConfigCat console and they're saved in the cloud and then pulled down periodically by the cloud 2 cluster back-end.
 Those services pull down these roles and then they use the user ID, org ID, and other attributes associated with API requests, to actually evaluate those rules and compute a specific flag value for each API request that comes in.